-When was the last time felt jealous over a friend’s tidy home?
+When was the last time felt jealous of a friend’s tidy home?
 We’ve all done it!
 The problem is that you’re comparing their house in its “entertaining” state to your “everyday” state.
 It’s not a fair comparison!
-Even if their house is really always that clean, you don’t know how their daily pressures compare to yours.
+Even if their home is really always that clean, you don’t know how their daily pressures compare to yours.

 Continuously adding to your schedule.